 The Nigerian head of state, General Yakubu Gowon arrived home on Tuesday (September 8) from a two-week tour of four African countries.

-The Nigerian head of state, General Yakubu Gowon arrived home on Tuesday (September 8) from a two-week tour of four African countries.
+Background: The Nigerian head of state, General Yakubu Gowon arrived home on Tuesday (September 8) from a two-week tour of four African countries.
 The Nigerian leader visited Algeria, Sudan, UAR and attended the Organisation of African Unity conference (OAU) in Addis Ababa.
 On his arrival he spoke with reporters about his tour.